 - 1 ½ teaspoons kosher salt

 - ½ teaspoon freshly ground black pepper, more to taste

 - 1 box (16 oz.) orzo pasta, uncooked

 - 16 ounces peeled, deveined shrimp, tail removed, size 31-40 (thawed if frozen)

 - ½ English cucumber, quartered and sliced ½-inch thick

 - ½ medium red onion, quartered and thinly sliced (see note)

 - 1 pint cherry tomatoes, halved

-- Bring a large pot of heavily salted water to a boil.
+- Bring a large pot of salted water to a boil.
 Add the orzo and cook according to the package instructions.
-Drain thoroughly, add to a large bowl, and pour over the reserved dressing.
-Toss to combine and let sit to the side to cool to room temperature.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.